 Your boss has decided that you are the one to present an overview of the project.
 Your stomach is already churning, your head is spinning, it’s keeping you awake at night and the day is looming; presentation nerves have struck.
 Having gone through the obvious options and decided that you can’t afford to resign and that lightning strikes are not that obliging what do you do now?

 Presentation nerves have hit me so many times; each time I raced through the presentation, felt relieved when it was finished and tried not to think about it again.
-Until the next time, of course, when it was all the same again.
+The next time, of course, it was all the same again.
 Eventually, I took steps to overcome my fear and gain a few skills; on the way I hit some revelations that I wished I’d known sooner.

 How confidence affects performance

 One of the most common barriers to delivering a good presentation is our own lack of confidence.
 There’s wisdom in the cliche “fake it till you make it”, but as well as just feigning confidence there are also a few things you can do to boost your own confidence.
 When you feel more confident you convey that confidence to your audience; the more confident you appear the more they will have confidence in you.